t-tk/upmendex-package/README.txt

 TANAKA, Takuji   ttk(at)t-lab(dot)opal(dot)ne(dot)jp

 [ About upmendex ]
-upmendex is an index processor with following features:
+upmendex is a multilingual index processor with following features:
  * Mostly compatible with makeindex and upper compatible with mendex, based on mendex version 2.6f by ASCII media works.